Image streaming increased my creativity and unlocked my inner genius.

-You begin by examing one visual per session.
+You begin by examining one visual per session.
 As you get used to the practice, visuals flow more freely.
 They also become more vivid in colour and detail.
-You can do lots of them if you also write them down directly afterwards.
+You can do many of them if you write them down directly afterwards.

 Image streaming is a simple habit.
 You sit down, close your eyes, and relax.
 If you’re familiar with meditation, that will help.
 Instead of letting thoughts pass, you pay attention to any imagery that presents itself mentally.

 After a short session, you describe any images you encountered as detailed as possible into a tape recorder or onto a notepad or a word processing document.
 Whatever works for you.